li630925405/Denoising-Autoencoder/README.md

-# denoising-autoencoder
-Deep Learning for Audio and Music coursework
+# Deep Denoising Autoencoder for Music Source Separation

 Use MUSDB18 dataset